 Types of cases I handle.

 I will be happy to consider helping any person up to age 23 years old in matters of dealing with POTS (including POTS associated with long COVID), dizziness, syncope, autonomic dysfunction associated with mitochondrial disorders, and other health related conditions.
-At this time, based on present licensing laws, I can only work with patients in the state of Pennsylvania, Colorado, Maryland, Michigan, Minnesota, and Ohio, or patients who can travel to Pennsylvania or Colorado.
+At this time, based on present licensing laws, I can only work with patients in the state of Pennsylvania, Colorado, Florida, Maryland, Michigan, Minnesota, and Ohio, or patients who can travel to Pennsylvania, Colorado, or Florida.
 I hope to expand my services to a further area of coverage in the future.
+For questions regarding telehealth care in Florida, please see the Florida Telehealth website at https://flhealthsource.gov/telehealth/.

 What to expect from working with me, and what I expect from you.

 Most of our work together will take place over the phone and/or virtual meeting.
 Many of my clients say that they're grateful not to have to meet in a medical office or hospital (some say that's where their problems began!).
 We will not be meeting in person as part of the evaluation.
 This may actually be more convenient for you and for your time.

 How I charge.

 I charge a $500 prepaid fee for an initial 1.5 to 2 hour consultation.
 This fee includes the time I spend reviewing your case before we speak.
 The purpose of the upfront fee is to lessen the chance of patients cancelling or rescheduling appointments at the last minute, or otherwise not making a firm commitment to work together.
 Additional consultation time, if necessary, is billed at an additional $500 per hour.
 Insurance companies have been variably reimbursing some, or even all, of my appointments.
 I provide an invoice with the appropriate codes for you to submit to your insurance for reimbursement.